Gujarat – Jewel of Western India

-Jamnagar is situated in the Saurashtra region of Gujarat around 302 km from Ahmedabad.
+Jamnagar situated in the Saurashtra region of Gujarat around 302 km from Ahmedabad.
 Major sites here include the Lakhota Fort, Kotha Bastion, Willington Crescent, Solarium, Jamsaheb’s Palace, and Rozi and Bedi ports

 Hutheesing Jain Temple

 Embellished with intricate carvings and built-in white marble, the Hatheesing Jain temple is one of the best ornate Jain temples in Ahmedabad.
 This temple was built in the nineteenth century by a rich Jain merchant.
 The temple is dedicated to the 15th Jain Tirthankar or Jain apostle, Dharmnath.

 Ahmedabad city is located on the banks of the Sabarmati River.
 Ahmedabad is world-famous for Mahatma Gandhi’s Ashram.
 The tombs of Ahmed Shah and his queens, Ahmed Shah’s Mosque, Jama Masjid, Mosque of Sidi Sayid, Teen Darwaza are the major monuments in the city.
 Other important monuments include Rani Rupmati’s Mosque, Rani Sipri’s Mosque, Raj Rabri Mosque, Hathee Singh Jain Temple, and Siddi Bashir Mosque.
 Kankaria Lake, Kutbi Mazar, Bhadra Fort, Dada-Hari-di-Vav (an architectural step well), Victoria Gardens, N C Mehta Museum of Miniatures, and Calico Textile Museum.
 The city has a number of ‘pols’ or traditional colonies, which date back to the 18th century.

 Getting There :

-- By Air: Gujarat has 10 domestic airports, apart from an international airport, which is located at Ahmedabad.
+- By Air: Gujarat has 10 domestic airports, apart from an international airport, which is located in Ahmedabad.
 Most of the domestic airlines operate through Ahmedabad connecting it to the other cities of India.

 - By Rail: Gujarat has a good railway network connecting the state internally as well as to other states in India.
 For a royal experience, travel around Gujarat through the Royal Orient.

-- By Road: Gujarat has a good road network and they are in a fairly good condition.
+- By Road: Gujarat has a good road network and they are in fairly good condition.
 You can reach various cities of Gujarat through both public and private transport.